serokell/blog-posts/Introduction to Free Monads/article.md

 join (Free x) = Free $ join <$> x
 ```

-What must be noted here, is that this implementation, while straightforward, is not particularly efficient.
+We must note that this implementation, while straightforward, is not particularly efficient.
 A more efficient implementation, known as Church-encoded free monads, is available.
 Naturally, when using free monads, you should prefer the more efficient implementation.
 However, the core idea remains the same, so we're not delving into this topic in this introduction.